eunikolsky/jsondiff/README.md

 ## Known issues

 * The program expects JSON files only with objects with types of values `string`, `array of strings` and `object`s with the same restrictions recursively.
-Any other type will terminate the program.
+Encountering any other type will terminate the program:

+    ```
+    $ jsondiff diff --english <( echo '{"key":"value", "incorrect":42, "nested": {"null":null} }' ) --translation <( echo '{}' )
+    jsondiff: Unexpected null at ["nested","null"]
+    CallStack (from HasCallStack):
+      error, called at src/Lib.hs:49:36 in jsondiff-0.2.0.0-v9eJp9A7FSB7sAvbhY2bS:Lib
+      unexpectedType, called at src/Lib.hs:46:23 in jsondiff-0.2.0.0-v9eJp9A7FSB7sAvbhY2bS:Lib
+    ```